ngs-docs/angus/where_to_put_data.md

 rm -rf gweqv
 ```

 7. Switch to your own OSF project.
 Substitute the `gweqv` below with your own project.
+(Upload privaleges will only be enabled from those listed as "Contributors".)

 Upload one file:
 ```
 osf -p gweqv upload SRR1300540_2.fastq reads/SRR1300540_2.fastq
 ```

-8. Upload many files (upload privaleges will only be enabled from those listed as "Contributors":
+8. Upload many files:
 ```
 cd ~/openScienceTutorial
+mkdir reads
+mv *.fastq reads
-osf -p gweqv upload -r *.fastq reads/
+osf -p gweqv upload -r reads/ reads/
 ```

 Upload file products (remember to substitute your own project code in the command):